nverchev/drytorch/docs/tutorials/experiments_and_runs.md

 ```

 # Starting a Run
 In the DRYTorch framework, a run is a single execution instance of an experiment's code.
-Multiple runs of the same experiment—for example, by varying the random seed—are used to replicate and validate results.
+Multiple runs of the same experiment are used to replicate and validate results, often using different seeds for the pseudo number generator.
+There can only be an active run at once.

-You initiate a run instance using the Experiment's create_run method.
+You initiate a run instance using the `Experiment.create_run` method.
 This instance serves as a context manager for the experiment's execution code.

 The run's ID is a timestamp by default, but you can specify a unique, descriptive name.

-You can resume a run by specifying its unique name in create_run.
+You can resume a run by specifying its name in `create_run`.
 If a name is not provided, DRYTorch attempts to resume the last recorded run.

-There can only be an active run at once.

 Note: DRYTorch maintains a run registry on the local disk to track and manage  all run IDs and states.
+It also attempts to record the last commit hash  when git is available.

 ```{code-cell} ipython3
 def implement_experiment() -> None: